 + Full analog production of a poster, print form making, printing in several color-runs, quality control, presentation

-The workshop will be held from June 18th until July 1st, 2017.
+To be able to offer the program to a total of 24 students (12 per session) and to accomodate for different universities summer breaks we offer 2 sessions in 2018.
+Both sessions will have a similar program schedule.
 Get in is on a Sunday evening and we'll finish up on a Saturday around noon.
 The program consists of a total of 11 fully coached workshop days.
 We begin at 8.30am and work until 6.30pm, with a 1 hour lunch break.
 On some evenings there are talks, films or discussions.
-The workshop is meant to use the time as efficient as possible, loading it up with as much educational information as we could, having as much fun as possible.
+The workshop is meant to use the time as efficient as possible, loaded with as much educational information as we could – having as much fun as possible.

 Since 2009 Dafi Kühne has built up his studio and workshop «babyinktwice» (www.babyinktwice.ch) in Näfels, straight in the Swiss Alps, specializing in posters, invitation cards, brochures and magazines for music, art, architecture, theatre, and film projects.
 Every project he produces somehow gets processed through at least one of his number of printing machines from the 1960s.
 His posters got won prizes, got published in books and are documented in several international poster collections.